Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

   └───config.yml    # Config file to configure Hugo.
 Supports YAML, TOML & JSON formats.
   ```

-There's obviously more to what Hugo generates as skeleton site than what I can discuss in one blog.
+There's obviously more to what Hugo generates as a skeleton site than what I can discuss in one blog.
 So, I suggest taking a brief look at the documentation on Hugo's [project directory structure][Hugo Project Directory].

 Without delving into comprehensive details of what each directory is for, let's keep things minimal.
 That way, there'll be room for further customization.
 And more important, you can get started delivering content at the earliest.